sheryew/tp/docs/UserGuide.md

 - Gives a list of **all employees** who have leaves planned for the year.
 - The month and department are optional arguments.
-- If no one has planned leave dates for the month, **No one is taking leave** output is shown.
+- If no one in the specified department has planned leave dates for the month, an output indicating **no employees is taking leave** is shown.

 Examples:
 - `view_leave` displays all employees who have planned leave dates in the current year